Omikhleia/markdown.sile/examples/sile-and-markdown.md

 ### Lists

-Unordered lists (a.k.a. itemized or bullet lists) are obviously supported, or we would not have been able to use them in the previous section.
+Unordered lists (a.k.a. itemized or bullet lists) are obviously supported, or we would not have been able to use them in the previous sections.

 Ordered lists are supported as well, and also accept some of the "fancy lists" features from Pandoc.
 The starting number is honored, and you have the flexibility to use